You are about to leave jnjmedtech.com. By clicking to continue, you will be taken to a web site governed by their own Legal and Privacy Policies.

 The INTUITION Instruments combine surgical process with intuitive and efficient instruments to allow the surgeon to balance the soft tissue and precisely control the implant position and fit for each patient.

-POROCOAT Porous Coating has shown positive performance in stability and fixation in DePuy Synthes hip, knee, and shoulder total joint replacements.7,8,9
+POROCOAT Porous Coating has shown positive performance in stability and fixation in DePuy Synthes hip, shoulder, and knee total joint replacements.7,8,9

 1. Fitzpatrick, C.K., Clary, C.W., Rullkoetter, P.J.
 (2012b, February).
 The influence of design on TKR mechanics during activities of daily living.
 ORS Annual Meeting, Poster #2034.